runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 See [how to build the projects artifacts](https://github.com/input-output-hk/plutus-apps/blob/main/README.adoc#how-to-build-the-projects-artifacts) from the plutus-apps readme for information on setting up nix.

 With nix set up, you need to enter the nix-shell.
-There are two ways to do this:
+There are two ways to do this, be sure to run these commands in the `IOG-contracts` directory:

 The preferred way is if the `cabal-install` package is installed in your environment:
 ```